vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-18-synchronizing-two-streams-with-kusto.md

 What we want to do is to reduce drastically the cardinality of the set on which we perform an aggregation, i.e. the `min(timeStamp1)` in the last section.
 The issue we have is that we join on *assetID* but we take all the *temperature* measurements for that asset.
 What we would like to do is just take measurements *around* the timestamp of the colour measurement.

 We can't join on a range of value.
 So the trick is to quantize the time variable into buckets.
+Doing this we can then join on a given time bucket.

 ![Failure](/assets/posts/2020/1/synchronizing-two-streams-with-kusto/buckets.png)

+If we look at the example above, we can immediately see that we can't simply go within one bucket.
+This works for event A, B, C & E but not for D.  Although D is in bucket *Delta*, the correlated event of stream 2, i.e. event 3, is in bucket *Gamma*.

+How far back do we need to go?

+In order not to force ourselves to go back to the beginning in the general case, we need to impose a constraint on the problem.
+We need to cap the distance between an event in stream 1 and its correlated event in stream 2.
+We'll call that "distance" *maxDelta*, i.e. the maximum delta between two events in two different streams.

+Given that, we can have an elegant solution:

+*   Let's define the time bucket being of size *maxDelta* (a time span)
+* This way we only need the bucket of the event in stream 1 and the preceeding bucket.

+This is easy to see.
+The extreme case are as follow:

+* The correlated event is happening at the same timestamp as the event in stream 1:  in this case we only need the time bucket of stream 1's event
+* The correlated event is happening *maxDelta* **before** the event in stream 1:  in this case, the event will be in the previous bucket

+We can easily see that cases in between fall in between.

+This allows us to drastically reduce the cardinality of the set as we wanted, provided *maxDelta* is small enough.

 ## Solution with bucketted time

-//  Let's try the approach laid out in
-//
-//  We quantitize time in bins.
-//  The size of the bucket should be the longest time interval we expect
-//  between the 2 sensors' reading.
-This should be including clock
-//  discrepencies.
-//  Here we choose 1 seconds
+Here we choose 1 second for *maxDelta*.
+We'll first try on the small tables:
 ```sql
 let maxDelta=1s;
 colours